chaendizzle/Terran-Tanks/README.md

  - Dragoon: Heavily armored and shielded robotic walker with a photon cannon that attacks both land and air targets.
 Does not deal much damage per second, but has a high health pool.
 Built from the Tier 1 Land Factory.

  - High Templar: A fragile spellcaster that can summon powerful psionic storms.
 These storms deal damage over time in a large area of effect, and can singlehandedly destroy masses of air and ground units.
 High Templar can also transform into an Archon, a powerful psionic entity with a large amount of shields and a powerful splash damage attack.
 High Templar also have a weak lightning attack against ground and air.
 Built from the Experimental Factory.

+ - Stalker: Fast, lightly shielded robotic walker that can teleport short distances.
+Highly mobile and can be used to outmaneuver slower enemies, but weak in direct engagements.
+Can attack both ground and air.
+Built from the Tier 1 Mech Factory.

  - Void Ray: Anti-Shield cruiser armed with a heavy laser.
 Does high shield damage, but struggles against masses of units and non-shielded targets.
 Can use Prismatic Alignment to temporarily double attack power for 10 seconds.
 Can attack both land and air.
 Built from the Tier 2 Air Factory.